Automattic/super-cool-ad-inserter-plugin/docs/display-settings.md

 ## Prevent Automatic Insertion of Ads in a Post

-By defaulti, once [configured](configuration.md) SCAIP will insert ads in every post.
+By default, once [configured](configuration.md) SCAIP will insert ads in every post.
 But you may have posts for which you want to exclude advertising.
 This is simple to do using the Super Cool Ad inserter post meta box that appears in the post editing page:

 ![Super Cool Ad inserter post meta box](./img/scaip-post-meta-box.png)